The Clear Edge

 Happy to discuss further if helpful.”

 Most accept after this.
-If they push harder, offer the 3-6 month prepay option at the old rate.
-Converts 80% of this group.
+If they push harder, offer the 3–6 month prepay option at the old rate, which converts about 80% of this group.

 Here’s what “push harder” looks like and how to handle it:

 This converts the majority.
-They get short-term rate protection.
-You get cash flow and a clear transition date.
+They get short-term rate protection, and you get cash flow plus a clear transition date.

-The key: Don’t negotiate the final rate.
-Negotiate the transition timeline.
-The destination ($Z) is fixed.
-The path (immediate vs. prepay) is flexible.
+The key is simple: don’t negotiate the final rate—negotiate the transition timeline.
+The destination ($Z) stays fixed; only the path (immediate vs. prepay) is flexible.

 Group 3: Clients who signal churn (5–10%)